 What is this?

-The marketing funnel is a fantastically useful concept for visualising your business process and how that interacts with your customers.
+The marketing funnel is an invaluable concept for visualising your business process and how that interacts with your customers.

 Also referred to as a conversion funnel or sales funnel, it is a way of describing the journey a customer takes: